Siilwyn/css-declaration-sorter/readme.md

 [![npm][npm-icon]][npm]

-A Node.js module and [PostCSS] plugin to sort CSS declarations based on their property names.
-Ensuring the CSS is organized, more consistent and in order...
-Besides, sorted CSS is smaller when gzipped because there will be more similar strings.
-The intention of this module is to sort the source CSS code of a project in the build process.
+A Node.js module and [PostCSS] plugin to sort CSS, SCSS or Less declarations based on their property names.
+Ensuring the styling is organized, more consistent and in order...
+The intention of this package is to sort the source code of a project in the build process or to decrease the distributed CSS gzipped size.
 Check out [the Atom package](https://github.com/Siilwyn/css-declaration-sorter-atom) for individual usage.

+## Niceness
+- Up-to-date CSS properties fetched from the [MDN Web Platform](https://developer.mozilla.org/).
+- Choose your wanted order or provide your own.
+- Nested rules sorting support.
+- SCSS and Less support when combined with either [postcss-scss](https://github.com/postcss/postcss-scss) or [postcss-less](https://github.com/webschik/postcss-less).
+- Thought-out sorting orders out of the box, **approved by their authors**.

 ## Alphabetical example
 Input: